Publicidad programática

 Programmatic Ad Formats

-Programmatic advertising supports a wide range of ad formats, including display ads, native ads, video ads, rich media ads, and even audio ads.
+Programmatic advertising supports various ad formats, including display ads, native ads, video ads, rich media ads, and even audio ads.
 However, programmatic direct campaigns generally offer a wider range of ad formats than standard programmatic campaigns.
 This is because programmatic direct deals involve a direct agreement between the advertiser and the publisher, allowing for more flexibility in ad formats.

 In programmatic direct campaigns, advertisers can negotiate with publishers to use ad formats that are not usually available in standard programmatic, such as expandables, popups, popunders, and other custom formats.
 These ad formats can be more attention-grabbing and, ultimately, drive better user engagement and conversions.

-However, it’s important to note that the use of these ad formats may also be subject to certain restrictions and regulations, such as industry guidelines and user privacy policies.
+However, it’s important to note that these ad formats may also be subject to certain restrictions and regulations, such as industry guidelines and user privacy policies.

 To Sum Up

-Evidently, there is no one best method of media selling.
-However, smaller publishers generally don’t see huge success with direct deals because they don’t have the same leverage and connections as big publishers.
-Therefore, an open auction is considered the most popular and effective method for them.
+There is no one best method of media selling.
+However, smaller publishers generally don’t see massive success with direct deals because they don’t have the same leverage and connections as big publishers.
+Therefore, an open auction is considered their most popular and effective method.

 The preferred deal offers a fixed CPM, exclusive inventory preview, and direct negotiation between publishers and advertisers.
 This can be a good way to sell premium inventory without guaranteeing a fixed volume of impressions.

 Programmatic guaranteed offers guaranteed impressions, fixed prices, and campaign automation.
-Each programmatic deal has its pros and cons, as well as transaction costs, which vary depending on technology providers and negotiation outcomes.
+Each programmatic deal has its pros and cons and transaction costs, which vary depending on technology providers and negotiation outcomes.

 With our header bidding solution, publishers can upscale their revenue even more and sell their inventory for the best price.
-Reach out to us today to find out more!
+Contact us today to learn more!

 FAQ